Research Snapshot: Justice Sector Data Inventory Project

-Research Team: Heather Heavin, Michaela Keet, Brent Cotter, Janelle Anderson.
+Research team: Heather Heavin, Michaela Keet, Brent Cotter, Brea Lowenberger (and formerly, Janelle Anderson).

-CREATE Justice is spearheading a data inventory and evaluation research project focused on justice sector actors and organizations involved in resolving everyday legal problems in Saskatchewan.
-The purpose of the research is to understand the data collection practices of justice sector actors, the type of data that is being collected, and how data is being used to inform service delivery and justice system improvements.
-The research will provide a descriptive inventory of the state of data collection, analysis, and use for the Saskatchewan justice sector and identify common trends, issues, gaps, and opportunities for improvement.
+CREATE Justice has spearheaded a data inventory and evaluation research project focused on justice sector actors and organizations involved in resolving everyday legal problems in Saskatchewan.
+The purpose of the research was to understand the data collection practices of justice sector actors, the type of data that is being collected, and how data is being used to inform service delivery and justice system improvements.
+The research provides a descriptive inventory of the state of data collection, analysis, and use for the Saskatchewan justice sector and identifies common trends, issues, gaps, and opportunities for improvement.